 How to Maintain Consistency with Your Household Staff

 Many families have already made the difficult decision to furlough or let domestic employees go.
 It’s important to remember, however, that these times will end.
-Life will return to a sense of normalcy and your home and family will need to return to the same level of care as before.
+Life will return to a sense of normality and your home and family will need to return to the same level of care as before.

 Remember everyone’s life has been disturbed, and members of your household staff may be feeling anxious about work and income.
 Communicate openly about your plans and needs and be flexible.
 Replacing staff is a long and stressful process, and it is ideal to maintain your current staffing situation so the transition out of isolation can be easier.